akankshyam07/Students-Training-ML-IDS-Usecase/README.md

-# Machine Learning Engineer Nanodegree
+# Machine Learning Training
 ## Specializations
-## Project: Capstone Project - Intrusion Detection System using machine learning classification algorithms.
+## Project: Capstone Project - lassification algorithms.
-The project code is included in Project_Intrusion_detection.ipynb file.
+The project code is included in Project_IDS.ipynb file.
 This python jupyter notebook is created using python 3.6.
 Softwares and libraries used in this project:
 1. Pandas
 2. Numpy